Can Dogs Eat Tomatoes?

 Tomato plants are part of the nightshade family of vegetables.
 Nightshade plants are toxic to dogs.
 Tomato plants contain the toxins solanine and tomatine in their leaves and stem.
 Green, unripe tomatoes also contain tomatine so dogs cannot eat them.

-Unfortunately, as with most things in life, you can never be sure whether your dog can eat tomatoes, until it does, experiences and shows signs of tomato toxicity.
+Unfortunately, as with most things in life, you can never be sure whether your dog can eat tomatoes, until it has, then does or does not show signs of tomato toxicity.
 And which are they you ask?
 Thanks to the American Kennel Club, we at Cornucopia can answer that question as well.

 Signs of tomato toxicity